autosome-ru/LegNet/README.md

 - A [tutorial Jupyter notebook](tutorial/demo_notebook.ipynb) demonstrating how LegNet can be practically used with the data from yeast gigantic parallel reporter assays.

 - A [tutorial Jupyter notebook](tutorial/demo_notebook_optimized.ipynb) demonstrating changes in the optimized LegNet.
+We HIGHLY RECOMMEND to use the optimized version of the model as a more stable architecture with better performance across many tasks.
+Also, for regression tasks we HIGHLY RECOMMEND to use an architecture from human_legnet[https://github.com/autosome-ru/human_legnet] repository

 - [Code](./diffusion/) for diffusion generative modeling.